 Fitbit comes from the fitness wearable wilds, but the Ionic ups the stakes with a brand new smarty pants platform that lets you get smartwatch features without making you charge the thing every single day.

 The Apple Watch has been the king of smartwatches since it appeared, but the Watch 3 has better fitness chops then ever.
-And now has the option of 4G.

 So can a smartwatch that has hired a personal trainer beat a fitness tracker with an Open University diploma in smartwatch skills?
 Let's find out.

 Strip the Fitbit Ionic and Apple Watch 3 down to the basics and they can seem quite similar.

 Their shells are made of fancy aerospace-grade aluminium, the screen are covered with glass and the straps… well the strap can be made of what suits your wrist.
 Leather or silicone?
 Standard or ultra-perforated?
 Leather gets you a classy look, but a sport band is best if you’re going to sweat into it five hours a week.

 If you want to tweak the design or look, there’s no contest: Apple wins.

 The Fitbit Ionic offers three shell colours (gold, silver, black), three sport band shades and leather straps in “Cognac” brown or Midnight Blue.
 The Apple Watch 3?
 Prepare to get your head twisted.
 The aluminium casing comes in three colours: gold, black and silver.